Last Updated on by

 When you select the Fujifilm RAW image in Lightroom, you can find the following Profiles under the Camera Matching section of the Profile Browser:

 If you load a Sony RAW image, the selection of Camera Matching RAW Profiles will change to the Sony Creative Styles found in every Sony camera:

 If a Canon RAW file is uploaded, the selection of Camera Matching RAW Profiles changes to correspond with Canon’s Picture Styles:

 I consider the Creative Profiles as the most significant addition to Lightroom in recent years.
 If Adobe RAW Profiles and Camera Matching Profiles are designed to match in-camera RAW conversions and are constrained by a limited number of camera profiles, then Creative Profiles allow photographers to explore artistic expression to its full extent.
 The most important feature of the Creative Profiles is that we can create custom profiles without limitations or boundaries.

 Here are the advantages of Creative Profiles:

 - Not only can you apply the Creative Profiles to RAW images, but you can also apply them to JPEG, Tiff, and PSD files.

 - You can adjust the strength of the effect by using the Amount slider, which has a range from 0% to 200%.

-- Creative Profiles do not override Lightroom’s editing sliders and can be applied at any time during the editing process.
+- Creative Profiles do not override Lightroom’s editing sliders or effects produced by develop presets and can be applied at any time during the editing process.

 - Creative Profiles can have settings and effects that do not exist in Lightroom.
 For example, Creative Profiles can include LUTs (lookup tables).